 Qazvin is located in the northwest of Tehran.
 My parents and I drove to Qazvin from Tehran and it took us around 2 hours to get to this beautiful city.
 We stayed at Khane Behroozi, an old beautiful house that has been remodeled to a gorgeous hotel.
 The rooms are located under the ground with wooden doors to a huge garden with a pond in the middle.

-Saraye Sa'd al-Saltaneh is an old Bazaar or Caravanserai in the heart of Qazvin which was built in Qajar era, the dynasty before Pahlavi and last Persian kingdom before the revolution in 1979.
-If you are tired and jonesing for a nice Persian style drink, jump into Ersie Optic Cafe and order their sweet and aromatic Persian drinks and enjoy looking at its beautifully decorated rooms.
+Saraye Sa'd al-Saltaneh is an old bazaar or caravanserai in the heart of Qazvin which was developed in Qajar era (built during Safavid ruling) , the dynasty before Pahlavi and last Persian kingdom before the revolution in 1979.
+If you are tired and jonesing for a nice Persian style drink, jump into Ersiye cafe and order their sweet and aromatic Persian drinks and enjoy looking at its beautifully decorated rooms.

 Just walk in the street and ask people to recommend a good restaurant and you'll end up having a full list for your entire stay.
 To eat gheyme nesar we went to a humble restaurant called Samadiyeh.
 They had lots of beds and benches where you could lie down and take your nap right after their colourful and adorned rice platter with pistachio nuts, barberries, sweetened orange rinds and lamb chunks.
 They then served Persian black tea in narrow-waisted glasses and it was right after that my father made himself comfortable and took a little siesta.